Join Our FREE Webinar

 You can wholesale houses, condos and townhomes, apartment buildings, mobile homes, commercial properties, distressed properties, and even raw land.
 But there is a big difference between being an unlicensed real estate wholesaler and a licensed real estate agent or broker.

 As a wholesaler, your goal is to find properties and match them to cash buyers, either by assigning a contract or facilitating a short-term sale that puts the property in the hands of the final owner, collecting a fee for your efforts.
+The best way to do this is to learn how to get MLS access in Texas, locate distressed homeowners, and work out win-win-win situations for everyone.

 As a licensed Realtor, your job is to market and attract buyers to a particular property.
 You collect a commission when the property sells and the deal closes.